 Spending three months in almost any place awards you with a true sense of accomplishment and a deeper understanding of the country.
 While taking a sabbatical in Morocco, you can do so much more than simply tick things off a “see this” list.

 Take a week and join a surf camp to learn how to shred waves along the rugged coastlines.
 You could road trip through the mountains and around hairpin turns on some of the world’s sketchiest roads while getting wonderfully lost.
 Take cooking classes, get lost in every market you can and pick up the knack of haggling like local.
 You can also hike the tallest mountain in Northern Africa and get lost in its valleys.

 Before leaving, a visit to the Sahara Desert is a must.
 Spend a few nights or even make friends with a guide who can take you on a week or longer journey through the stark and barren yet mind-blowingly beautiful sand dunes of the desert.
 Even after three months in Morocco, I doubt you’ll want to leave!

-Taking a road-trip is a great was to make the most of a three months sabbatical.
+Taking a road-trip is a great way to make the most of a three month sabbatical.

 This route goes through 16 countries, averaging around 60 miles of driving a day.

 Many hire companies in Europe will allow you to pick up in one place and drop off in another, so it is really easy to bring this plan to life.

 If you want a bit more detail on this route check out this post: 3 Month European Road-Trip Route & Itinerary.

 A couple of years ago, I took a sabbatical and housesat in France for several months.
 The experience was fantastic in many ways: it gave me a chance to live in France, the French countryside was a great place to recharge the batteries, and with no rent to pay I was able to keep my living costs to a minimum.